ROBERT WALTERS PLC (THE "COMPANY")

 (i) Political factors, economic, environmental and market uncertainty

-The level of candidate and client confidence in the employment market and job availability are important factors in determining the total number of recruitment transactions in a given year, and are significantly impacted by political and economic turbulence and uncertainty.
+The level of candidate confidence in the employment market and job availability are important factors in determining the total number of recruitment transactions in a given year.
 Candidates are less inclined to move jobs when the number of jobs available is in decline or stagnant, which could lead to a deterioration in the Group's financial performance.
-The impact of the Covid pandemic as well as unprecedented political turbulence, including the ongoing US-China trade war, increasing regulation particularly in South East Asia, Brexit and unrest in Hong Kong, could have a significant negative impact on the job market and result in reduced hiring volumes.
+The impact of Brexit and increased level of uncertainty could have a negative outcome on the job market and result in a reduction in hiring volumes.

 The Group is geographically diversified, spanning 31 countries, which reduces the reliance on the success of any particular market.
 The Group also continues to develop its contract and Resource Solutions businesses, both of which provide more resilient revenue streams in the event of an economic downturn.
 The Group has successfully diversified into other sectors to reduce its concentration risk in the event of a downturn.